sourcefuse/loopback4-ratelimiter/README.md

 this.component(RateLimiterComponent);
 ```

-- Minimum configuration required for this component to work is the datasource name.
-Please provide it as below.
+- Minimum configuration required for this component is given below.

 For redis datasource